billigitt/UnderreportedAndTemporallyAggregated/README.md

 + We may need to qualify the significance of this distribution and the mean error.
 I have tried to do this by repeating the inference again but using a Naive Epi-Estim approach.
 DONE
 + Use real-world data-set to infer $R_t$ but now assuming different values of $\rho$.
 What does this do to $R_t$ inference (mean and credible intervals).
 DONE.

-Still to do:
+## Still to do:

+# Non-important?

 + Design and run an experiment that highlights the nuance between $\rho$ and incidence size in determining credible interval width.
 + Note that in the experiment for part 2, this nuance is unlikely to be picked up since roughly same true incidence will be inferred for that batch of results.

-SUGGESTION:
+## Manuscript draft

++ Skeleton paragraphs.

 ## Section 1.
 Checking incidence is accurate.

 We look at two case studies.
 Firstly, we look at a realistic outbreak.
-Secondly, we simulate a large number of epidemics, where the true Rt values are sampled from the gamma distribution that informs our prior.
+Secondly, we simulate a large number of epidemics, where the true $R_t$ values are sampled from the same gamma distribution that informs our prior.

 ![example simulation all incidence](figs/exampleSimulationIncidenceFull.png) *Fig 1: Example simulation with $\rho = 0.4$*